clarepins/CV/README.md

 - Built analytical models to ascertain both monetary and non-monetary costs and benefits of proposed environmental policies.
 Both independently and delivering through my team.
 - Managed projects, proactively bringing in Agile project management techniques into a traditional project management environment.
 - Honed oral and written communication skills through regularly presenting (to 100+ people), leading negotiation with the Treasury to agree funding, and briefing Ministers ensuring clear, concise and persuasive language.
-- Was rewarded with a year career break from Defra to train at Makers Academy (although I intend to find a job as a developer instead).
+- Was rewarded with a year career break from Defra to train at Makers Academy (although I plan to find a job as a developer rather than returning).

 #### Economic Adviser & Research Fellow for NGOs, Melbourne (2013 – 2014)
 - [Australian Conservation Foundation](https://www.acf.org.au/) (2014)